 A. Your children will be registered in a school locally to the refuge.
 The Local Education Authority is used to families living in our refuges registering for school places.

 Q. Will I have to pay rent and how will I afford it?

-A. Once you have arrived at refuge you can claim income support for yourself and any children you have with you.
-The staff will assist you in making contact with the local DWP (JobCentreplus) to access benefits, including Housing Benefit.
+A. Your keyworker will assist you in making contact with the local DWP (JobCentreplus) to access benefits, including Housing Benefit.
 You will then pay a ‘personal charge’; which is your rent, and the rest of the rent cost will be made up from Housing Benefit

 Q. How long will I stay in a refuge?

 A. The time women stay in a refuge can vary.
-We are classed as short-term accommodation, so you will be encouraged to find alternative accommodation, but it will be done at a sensible pace and when you feel able to.
+We will support you to find your permanent new home at a pace that suits you and your family but you can stay with us for up to 12 months.
 Most women apply for homelessness status immediately when they arrive at refuge and actively try to access alternative accommodation for themselves and their children.